IT has two major concerns today: One is to keep the business operational, and the other is to protect the business...

 How long should this take: Assuming you're the person in charge of backups and/or the back team is relatively small, this is measured in minutes to plan and a few hours to execute.

 Step 3: Determine the scope of a successful ransomware attack

 What's involved: Is it merely a single, noncritical endpoint, or was it a nasty strain of ransomware that infected your CEO's workloads, connected to your financial shared drive, sent emails to others in the office and infected several other endpoints as well?

 How long should this take: There's no good answer here.
 Assuming you have endpoint protection in place, this step assumes it failed, so there's no help from alerting or reporting.
-You're going to need to go at this ransomware disaster recovery stage manually in some cases.
+You're going to need to go at this ransomware recovery plan stage manually in some cases.